fractal-analytics-platform/fractal-server/docs/internals/runners/slurm.md

 ### Exporing environment variables

-In a typical use case, the tasks are Python scripts that are executed by a certain user A, but with a Python interpreter that belongs to the user B who runs `fractal-server.
-For this reason, it may be needed to explicitly set some environment variables needed by external libraries, so that they are writeable by user A.
+In a typical use case, the tasks are Python scripts that are executed by a certain user A, but with a Python interpreter that belongs to the user B (that is, the `fractal-server` admin).
+For this reason, it may be needed to explicitly set some environment variables needed by external libraries, so that they are writable by user A.

 The `fractal-server` admin can set some defaults for variables that must be exported.
 By including a block like